-KEYWORDS

-Sustainable development; green productivity; TFP; labour productivity; capital productivity

 Meanwhile, Ahmed (2012) states that Green Productivity (GP) was launched in 1994 in line with the 1992 Earth Summit recommendations, that both economic development and environmental protection would be key strategies for sustainable development.
 With support from the government of Japan, the Asian Productivity Organization (APO) introduced GP as a practical way of answering the challenge of sustainable development.
 The objective of the APO's GP programme is to simultaneously enhance productivity and reduce the negative impacts on the environment.
 It seeks to realise this objective by propagating GP consciousness.
 The APO pledges to continue the progress in the Asia-Pacific Region and, through cooperation, extend GP to accelerate an expanding green global marketplace.
 Moreover, Ahmed (2012) explains that GP is a forceful strategy to complement economic growth and environmental protection for sustainable development.
 It tenders small and medium businesses with an approach to achieve a competitive advantage by being better, but using less.
 It is therefore a realistic strategy to increase productivity and protect the environment at the same time.
-Conventional techniques of pollution control were not cost effective.
+Conventional techniques of pollution control were not costeffective.
 The concept of GP promises profitability and resource productivity.
-Businesses and communities get compound returns in the form of bottom-line savings, value added products and services, and environmental protection.

-The concept of GP is drawn from the integration of two important developmental strategies, viz. productivity improvement and environmental protection.
+Businesses and communities get compound returns in the form of bottom-line savings, value-added products and services and environmental protection.
+The concept of GP is drawn from the integration of two important developmental strategies: productivity improvement and environmental protection.
 Productivity provides the framework for continuous improvement while environmental protection provides the foundation for sustainable development.
-Therefore, GP is a strategy for enhancing productivity and environmental performance for overall socio-economic development.
+Therefore, GP is a strategy for enhancing productivity and environmental performance for overall socioeconomic development.
 GP is the application of appropriate techniques, technologies and management systems to produce environmentally compatible goods and services.
-It is not only applicable to the manufacturing sector, but also other sectors, e.g., the agriculture and services sectors.
+It is not only applicable to the manufacturing sector, but also to other sectors, such as the agriculture and services sectors.
 GP also addresses the interaction between economic activities and community development.
 In addition, GP is also not only applicable to large industries but also to small and medium-sized industries (SMIs) in mobilising scarce organisation resources to increase productivity and protect the environment (Ministry of International Trade and Industry, 1998).
+The GP programme acts as a mechanism for disaster prevention in Asia, while its focus is on enhancing productivity and environmental protection.
+In the final analysis, the GP programme propagates disaster prevention through sound environmentally friendly production processes.
+As illustrated in the two cases (enhancing productivity and environmental protection), the GP programme actually enhances productivity by taking a proactive stance in preventing disasters to the environment, as well as to the organisations and the society at large.
+With almost 50 GP-related projects in 1998, the concept of GP has been ingrained in the productivity movements of the 18 member countries of the Asian Productivity Organization.
+Coupled with other environmentally sound practices, such as green accounting and green purchasing, the GP programme is excellent for organisations and governments to become more responsible and accountable in pursuing sustainable development (APO, 2002).